y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

 - DTrace
   - DTrace is a facility that dynamically adds probes to a running system, both in user processes and in the kernel.
   - DTrace is composed of a compiler, a framework, providers of probes written within that framework, and consumers of those probes.

+### 2.9: Operating-System Generation

+- More commonly, however, operating systems are designed to run on any of a class of machines at a variety of sites with a variety of peripheral configurations.
+The system must then be configured or generated for each specific computer site, a process sometimes known as system generation (SYSGEN).
+- The following kinds of information must be determined.
+  - What CPU is to be used?
+  - How will the boot disk be formatted?
+  - How much memory is available?
+  - What devices are available?
+- Once this information is determined, it can be used in several ways.
+  - At one extreme, a system administrator can use it to modify a copy of the source code of the operating system.
+  - At a slightly less tailored level, the system description can lead to the creation of tables and the selection of modules from a precompiled library.
+  - At the other extreme, it is possible to construct a system that is completely table driven.
+- The major differences among these approaches are the size and generality of the generated system and the ease of modifying it as the hardware configuration changes.

+### 2.10: System Boot

+- The procedure of starting a computer by loading the kernel is known as booting the system.
+On most computer systems, a small piece of code known as the bootstrap program or bootstrap loader locates the kernel, loads it into main memory, and starts its execution.
+- The bootstrap program can perform a variety of tasks.
+Usually, one task is to run diagnostics to determine the state of the machine.
+If the diagnostics pass, the program can continue with the booting steps.
+It can also initialize all aspects of the system, from CPU registers to device controllers and the contents of main memory.
+Sooner or later, it starts the operating system.
+- The program stored in the boot block may be sophisticated enough to load the entire operating system into memory and begin its execution.

+### 2.11: Summary

+- これまでに書いている内容なので省略

 ## 3: Process Concept